-Photon candidates are identified using showers in the EMC.
-The deposited energy of each shower must be more than 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and more than 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
-To exclude showers that originate from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than 10 degrees as measured from the IP.
-To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within [0, 700]\,ns.
-The $\pi^0$ mesons are reconstructed using a kinematic fit from all combinations of two photon candidates by constraining their invariant mass to the nominal $\pi^0$ mass~\cite{pdg}.
-The invariant mass of two photons before the kinematic fit is required to be in the range of (115, 150)~$\mev/c^2$.
-The combinations with both photons from end cap EMC regions are rejected due to worse resolution.
+Photon candidates were identified using showers in the EMC.
+The deposited energy of each shower was required to exceed 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
+To exclude showers that originated from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC was required to exceed 10 degrees as measured from the IP.
+To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time was required to be within [0, 700]\,ns.
+The $\pi^0$ mesons were reconstructed using a kinematic fit from all combinations of two photon candidates by constraining their invariant mass to the nominal $\pi^0$ mass~\cite{pdg}.
+The invariant mass of two photons before the kinematic fit was required to be in the range of (115, 150)~$\mev/c^2$.
+The combinations with both photons from end cap EMC regions are rejected because of poor resolution.

-After selecting the component particles, we reconstruct ST $D^-$ meson using their combinations.
-Two kinematic variables, the energy difference $\Delta E$ and the beam-constrained mass $M_{\rm BC}$, are calculated for signal extraction \begin{linenomath}
+After selecting the component particles, we reconstruct the ST $D^-$ meson using their combinations.
+Two kinematic variables, the energy difference $\Delta E$, and the beam-constrained mass $M_{\rm BC}$ were calculated for signal extraction as follows: \begin{linenomath}

-\end{linenomath} where $E_{\rm beam}$ is the beam energy, $\vec{p}_{D^-}$ and $E_{D^-}$ are the momentum vector and energy of $D^-$ candidate in the $e^+e^-$ rest frame, respectively.
-If multiple combinations are present in an event, the combination with the smallest $|\Delta E|$ is retained for further analysis for each tag mode and charge.
-To suppress combinatorial backgrounds, mode-dependent requirements on the $\Delta E$ are imposed on the accepted candidates within approximate $\pm3.5\sigma$ range of the detection resolution, as listed in Table~\ref{tab:ST}.
+\end{linenomath} where $E_{\rm beam}$ is the beam energy, and $\vec{p}_{D^-}$ and $E_{D^-}$ are the momentum vector and energy of $D^-$ candidate in the $e^+e^-$ rest frame, respectively.
+If multiple combinations were present in an event, the combination with the smallest $|\Delta E|$ was retained for further analysis for each tag mode and charge.
+To suppress combinatorial backgrounds, mode-dependent requirements on $\Delta E$ were imposed on the accepted candidates within an approximate range of $\pm3.5\sigma$ for the detection resolution, as listed in Table~\ref{tab:ST}.